TritonDataCenter/sdc-cloudapi/docs/index.md

 # Packages

-[Packages](#packages-description) are named collections of resources that are used to describe the dimensions of either a container or a virtual machine.
+[Packages](#packages-description) are named collections of resources that are used to describe the dimensions of either a container or a hardware virtual machine.
 These resources include (but are not limited to) RAM size, CPUs, CPU caps, lightweight threads, disk space, swap size, and logical networks.

 ## ListPackages (GET /:login/packages)